Code-Institute-Submissions/Javascript-milestone-project-2/README.md

 https://www.crazyegg.com/blog/3-popular-colors-websites-use/
 https://www.motocms.com/blog/en/white-use-in-web-design/

-I also used a font that is popularly used and is a font that someone with learning disabilities finds easy to read, as well as using a suitable font size.
+I used a font that is popularly used and is a font that someone with learning disabilities finds easy to read, as well as using a suitable font size.
 I took information from the British Association of Dyslexia website as a reference for font type, font size and colours: https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide

 • "As a user I want to learn more TravelUSA, who they are and what they do and what makes them different to other travel companies".